 The wetland review process provides locations for potential and known wetland locations across the entire ROW sectors proposed for management.
 This represents a total of 7,478 acres, or nine percent of the ROW footprint proposed for management in FY21.
-ROW crews will consult the wetland dataset and ensure wetland best management practices are followed at mapped wetland locations.
+ROW crews will consult the wetland dataset and ensure wetland BMPs are followed at mapped wetland locations.
 The use of the wetland data, however, is restricted to specific actions or thresholds.
 If the proposed vegetation management activity exceeds the impact acreage threshold or involves otherwise regulated activities, a wetland delineation would be conducted to ensure appropriate wetland compliance is achieved.
 Therefore, with the wetland datasets used as a tool in vegetation management planning, use of those dataset subscribed to, and wetland delineations conducted for compliance purposes otherwise, the proposed ROW sector vegetation management activities are anticipated to have no significant wetland impacts.

-3.7 Natural Areas
+3.7 Managed and Natural Areas, Parks and Recreation